 Driving the continued development of new airplanes is a demand for safer and more efficient designs for both military and civil use.
 In addition, aeronautical engineering advancements have enabled larger and faster aircraft to carry more passengers and cargo or other payloads to longer distances.
-Military requirements also continue to challenge the state-of-the-art in aerospace technologies for improving the capabilities of occupied (piloted) and unoccupied aircraft, targeting, surveillance, offensive weapons delivery, and defensive systems.
+Military requirements also continue to challenge state-of-the-art aerospace technologies, such as improving the capabilities of occupied (piloted) and unoccupied aircraft (e.g., drones), targeting, surveillance, offensive weapons delivery, and defensive systems.

 Looking back at the evolution of flight, which occurred over several centuries, it becomes clear that the most significant advances in aviation can be correlated to critical technological advancements, perhaps even to what might be called leaps or “quantum jumps” in those technologies.
-These jumps include advances in understanding aerodynamics, stressed skin airframe design, lightweight and powerful engines, especially gas turbine engines, stronger and lighter materials made of composites, and, more recently, the use of computers and software engineering.
+These jumps include advances in understanding aerodynamics, stressed skin metallic airframe design, lightweight and powerful engines, especially gas turbine and turbofan engines, propellers and other propulsive technologies, stronger and lighter materials made of composites, and, more recently, the use of computers and software engineering.

 - Appreciate more about the historical evolution of airplanes and other aircraft types.

-- Identify the key challenges of flight and subsequent technological advancements in the history of aeronautics.
+- Identify the critical challenges of flight and subsequent technological advancements in the history of aeronautics.

-- Begin to think about where the continued advances in aeronautics and aviation might take humankind in another half-century.
+- Consider where the continued advances in aeronautics and aviation might take humankind in another half-century.

 Early Ideas of Flight